New Orleans Personal Injury Lawyer

 Accidents unique to New Orleans may include injuries on parade routes during Mardi Gras season; injuries involving excessive alcohol consumption in public areas, accidents on the causeway, and accidents involving boats or bodies of water.

 If someone else’s negligence caused your accident, you may have grounds for a lawsuit.
-A personal injury lawyer in New Orleans can properly assess your case.
+A New Orleans personal injury lawyer in an properly assess your case.

 Depending on the severity of the accident, victims can suffer injuries that range from moderate to life-altering.
 Bone fractures, traumatic brain injuries, internal bleeding, burns, and spinal damage can all occur from accidents in New Orleans.
 These injuries can derail your life and cause significant emotional distress if you don’t have the money to treat them properly.